 About Mitch Rezman:

 I’m old enough to carry a Medicare card.

-Yet I am webmaster to over a dozen websites on three hosting platforms.
+Yet I am a webmaster to over a dozen websites on three hosting platforms.

-I make my living and have done so from e-commerce for 15 years.
+I make my living and have done so from e-commerce for 17 years. (since March of 2002)

 I still have a thirst to learn something new every day

 It was only available as a desktop version you loaded from disks

 Since then I’ve built dozens, maybe hundred or more websites.

 I didn’t know jack about moving WordPress sites but I know e-commerce.